ioam/topographica/doc/User_Manual/multicore.rst

 OpenMP altogether by specifying OMP_NUM_THREADS=1, to get single-threaded performance.

-Once Topographica is running, you can check that the right number of cores is being used by monitoring your system's processor usage externally, e.g. using the ``top`` command in Unix in a separate window.
+Once Topographica is running, you can check that the correct number of cores is being used by monitoring your system's processor usage externally, e.g. using the ``top`` command in Unix in a separate window.